-A home is more than an area to rest your head and keep your stuff.
+A home is more than a place to rest your head and keep your stuff.

 We see a home as your very own place; a space that is loved and lived in.